 Transitioning to college from high school Some college students, at least initially, need additional support services to succeed.
 Not because they don’t have the academic skills, but because they aren’t able to manage their new independence in addition to academic demands.
 A College Communication Executive-Function Coach (CCEFC) helps students learn to manage their lives by […]

-Struggling to motivate children and teens with speech and language disorders is an on going concern.
+Speech-language therapy strengths your brain.
+Struggling to motivate children and teens with speech and language disorders is an ongoing concern.
 Many learn to navigate around their deficit using strategies, but others avoid learning risks at all cost.
-In therapy using interests and games is a popular motivator, but using these tools does not teach students how and why they […]
+In therapy using interests and games is a popular motivator, but using these tools does not teach students […]